Evernorth/http-problemdetails-go/README.md

 | 504 Gateway Timeout       | [`NewGatewayTimeout()`](problemdetails/problemdetails.go)      |

 >Note: MIME type must be set in the response header to comply with the RFC 9457 specification.
-The MimeType constant is provided for this purpose.
+The `MIMETypeJSON` constant is provided for this purpose.

 ## Usage
 ### Creating a simple HTTP ProblemDetails